Nikaoto/orguli/README.md

 - support for `![inline images](image_link)]`
 - support for nested fenced code blocks
 - support for `<pre><code> code blocks </code></pre>` with edge2
-- add support nested lists (only two levels deep!)
+- support fot nested lists (only 2 levels deep!)
 - single line lookahead (to support h1 and h2 with `====` and h2 `----`)
 - `-s|--single-file` option, which outputs `<head>` and others.
 When omitted, output without `<head>`